memfault/interrupt/_drafts/drafting-a-c-development-environment.md

 ## Installing `clang` tools for formatting and static code analysis

-The flexibility of C and C++ comes with plenty of massive footguns so, personally, I try to add at least a minimal static analysis to my project.
+The flexibility of C and C++ comes with plenty of massive footguns so, personally, I try to add at least a minimal static code analysis to my project.
 This helps to catch the most obvious mistakes and gives some extra confidence in the codebase.
-There are plenty of tools out there, but my personal preference so far is [clang-tidy](https://clang.llvm.org/extra/clang-tidy/).
+There are plenty of tools out there, but my personal preference so far is [`clang-tidy`](https://clang.llvm.org/extra/clang-tidy/).

 Also, when collaborating on a codebase, a formatter is always a nice thing to have, and since we're installing `clang-tidy` anyhow, we might as well go ahead and install [`clang-format`](https://clang.llvm.org/docs/ClangFormat.html).

-The two configuration files `.clang-format` and `.clang-tidy` are placed into the root directory of the project such that any IDE picks them up automatically.
+The two configuration files [`.clang-format`](https://github.com/lmapii/cproject/blob/main/.clang-format) and [`.clang-tidy`](https://github.com/lmapii/cproject/blob/main/.clang-tidy) are placed into the root directory of the project such that any IDE picks them up automatically.
 I won't go into detail about the options of the two tools and will just assume that the reader follows the previous links for more details or copies the files from the [example project on GitHub](https://github.com/lmapii/cproject).
 So this is what we have now:

 ```bash
 $ tree --charset=utf-8 --dirsfirst -a -I build -I .git -L 1